 Many carbon monoxide poisoning lawsuits have been filed against corporations, companies and property owners.
 This is because numerous carbon monoxide sources produce toxic levels of the dangerous gas.
 These sources include:

 - Malfunctioning fireplaces, gas stoves, wood stoves and gas-fueled water heaters

 - Automobile exhaust in an enclosed environment including attached garages

-Property owners, landlords, businesses and corporations are legally bound to provide a safe environment for all invitees and workers on their premises.
-When the company fails in their duty to provide safety and someone is injured by carbon monoxide poisoning, they can be held legally liable for financial compensation.
+Property owners, landlords, businesses, and corporations are legally bound to provide a safe environment for all invitees and workers on their premises.
+When the company fails in their duty to ensure safety, and someone is injured by carbon monoxide poisoning, they can be held legally liable for financial compensation.

-A case for compensation involving exposure to carbon monoxide can be complex.
+A case for compensation involving exposure to carbon monoxide can be complicated.
 If a tenant has suffered injuries caused by CO poisoning, the landlord may be legally liable if it can be proven that the furnace, stove or other gas-powered appliance was not maintained or repaired when needed.
-However, the landlord’s as liability might not be as clear if they had no knowledge that the device or appliance was malfunctioning.
+However, the landlord’s liability might not be as clear if they did not know that the device or appliance was malfunctioning.
 Usually, it takes the skills of a competent personal injury attorney who specializes in CO poisoning to investigate the case to determine every party at fault.

-If you have suffered serious injuries from carbon monoxide poisoning, it is essential to seek immediate medical attention.
+If you have suffered severe injuries from carbon monoxide poisoning, it is essential to seek immediate medical attention.
 If your exposure to CO fumes were caused by the negligent actions of the landlord, property owner or gas-powered appliance manufacturer, you might be entitled to receive compensation.
 Your financial recovery can help pay your medical expenses, lost wages and other associated costs.
-In addition, you may also receive additional compensation for pain and suffering through an out-of-court settlement or jury award at trial. (see also)
+Also, you may also be entitled to additional compensation for pain and suffering through an out-of-court settlement or jury award at trial. (see also)